 This flank steak would marinade for at least two days, if not more.
 My dad would start by folking the cut of beef, which helped to tenderize the lean cut.
-He would then brush the marinade into on the steak and I remember him revisiting the steak and brushing the excess marinate back onto the steak.
-There was certainly an art to creating this tender grilled flank steak and you don’t want to miss out on this recipe 😋
+He would then brush the marinade into the steak and I remember him revisiting the steak and brushing the excess marinate back onto the steak.
+There was certainly an art to creating this tender grilled flank steak and you don’t want to miss out on this recipe 😋.

 Now a bit about flank steak…

 A flank steak is a lesser known cut of beef, but it’s cheap, flavorful and perfect for a family or crowd.
 It is a cut taken from the abdominal muscles or lower chest and therefore a long and flat piece of beef, great for a stir fry or fajitas.
 Since flank steak is lean, it benefits from the tenderizing effects of a marinade and it is best cooked medium rare, thinly sliced at an angle across the grain of the meat (the width of the steak).